aktech/aktech.github.io/_posts/2020-10-31-upgrading-sympy-gamma.md

 This also prevented it to use the latest version of SymPy.
 The SymPy version (~0.7.6) it was using was last updated 6 years ago.
-This made SymPy Gamma urgent need to upgradation.
+This made SymPy Gamma in urgent need for upgradation.
 At the time of writing this blog, SymPy Gamma is running on Google App Engine's latest runtime and latest version of SymPy.